HathorNetwork/rfcs/text/0000-p2p-identity.md

 - `settings_hash`: Hash of a dict containing some of the settings of the full node.
 The fields that are considered are: `P2PKH_VERSION_BYTE`, `MULTISIG_VERSION_BYTE`, `MIN_BLOCK_WEIGHT`, `MIN_TX_WEIGHT`, `BLOCK_DIFFICULTY_MAX_DW`, and `BLOCK_DATA_MAX_SIZE`.
 The hash is calculated in the following method (d is the dict with the settings):

 ```
-    settings_hash = hashlib.sha256(json.dumps(d).encode('utf-8')).digest()
+    settings_hash = hashlib.sha256(json.dumps(d).encode('utf-8')).digest().hex()
 ```

 If `settings_hash` is different in both peers, an ERROR command will be sent to the peer who sent the HELLO with the settings and the connection will be closed.

 ## Peer-Id State

 This state is responsible for the Peer Identification.
-So, it starts making a `STARTTLS` to enable TLS.
-During the TLS handshake, the peers will exchange their certificates and generate session keys.
+So, it starts the TLS connection and, during the handshake, the peers will exchange their certificates and generate session keys.
 After the TLS has been enabled, only two commands are allowed: PEER-ID and ERROR.

 ### PEER-ID Command